sshebel/fullstack_proj3/README.md

 replacing "ID HERE" and "SECRET HERE"

-The following components must be installed to run:
+The following components must be installed to run.
+Note that modifications will be required to run with the latest version of flask.
 	python-psycopg2==2.4.5
 	python-sqlalchemy==0.8.4
 	werkzeug=0.8.3